farao-community/farao-community.github.io/pages/docs/input-data/virtual-hubs.md

 - an EIC code (e.g. 17Y000000930814J)
 - and an associated UCTE node (e.g. XFR_ES11).

-The EIC code can be also found in the RefProg file.
-The virtual hub is indeed referenced in the refProg file with a given associated net position.
+The EIC code can also be found in the [RefProg file](/docs/input-data/reference-program).
+The virtual hub is indeed referenced in the RefProg file with a given associated net position.
 The EIC code can however not be found in the GLSK file, the GLSK of the virtual hub is implicitly a factor of 100% on the unique UCTE node of the hub.